johnwatson484/azure-devops-templates/README.md

 Build and package containerised applications.

 ### Pre-requisites
-- must be static HTML, Node.js or one of the following .NET versions
+- must be static HTML, Docker, Node.js or one of the following .NET versions
   - .NET Core 3.1
   - .NET 6.0
 - must use semantic versioning in `package.json` for Node.js `.csproj` for .NET or `VERSION` for HTML.